H-1B Departments

 H-1B Visa for Medical Residents

-H-1B Request Forms specifically designed in cooperation with the Office of Graduate Medical Education can be accesed below.
+H-1B Request Forms specifically designed in cooperation with the Office of Graduate Medical Education can be accessed below.

 Travel Information for H-1Bs

-In order to be lawfully admitted to the U.S. as an H-1B or H-4 (dependant of H-1B), the individual must obtain a corresponding visa stamp.
-The only exceptions to this rule are where the individual is a citizen of a country whose citizens are visa exempt or the individual is traveling to Canada or Mexico for a short visit in accordance with the automatic revalidation provisions of the U.S. Department of State.
-These provisions are explained at "General Travel Information" below.
+To be lawfully admitted to the U.S. as an H-1B or H-4 (dependent of H-1B), the individual must obtain a corresponding visa stamp.
+The only exceptions to this rule are when the individual is a citizen of a country whose citizens are visa exempt, or the individual is traveling to Canada or Mexico for a short visit in accordance with the automatic revalidation provisions of the U.S. Department of State.
+These provisions are explained in "General Travel Information" below.

 Change of Address & USCIS Notification Requirement